Should you learn Japanese or Korean language?

 The pace will be determined mainly by your learning speed and capacity, which varies from person to person.
 The simplest and quickest approach to becoming fluent in Japanese is to practice it frequently.

-Because Japanese is such a popular language.
-Finding books, podcasts for Japanese learners, study materials, and top Japanese learning apps are simple.
+Because Japanese is such a popular language, finding books, podcasts for Japanese learners, study materials, and top Japanese learning apps is simple.

 People in Japan are typically kind; if you ask for help with pronunciation or grammar, they will gladly assist you.

-Korean has less grammar, but it takes a considerable time.
+Korean has fewer grammatical categories, but it takes considerable time to learn.
 Korean fluency takes 3 years or more.
 This includes reading, writing, and speaking if you put in significant effort.

-Most people learning Korean begin by concentrating on speaking rather than writing since speaking is easier.
+Most learners of Korean begin by focusing on speaking rather than writing, as talking is easier.

-People in Japanese frequently begin writing first since Japanese characters are simple to write on a whiteboard or piece of paper.
+People in Japan often begin writing first because Japanese characters are easy to write on a whiteboard or on paper.

-Koreans are also very interested in the English language and thus will be easier to talk to while learning the language.
+Koreans are also highly interested in the English language and will thus find it easier to communicate with others while learning.

-As per FSI studies of the US government, Korean and Japanese fall under Category IV, i.e., Super-hard languages.
-It would take 2200 class hours to gain a meaningful level.
+U.S. government FSI studies indicate that Korean and Japanese fall under Category IV, i.e., Super-hard languages.
+To achieve a meaningful level, it would require 2,200 class hours.

-Adding a suggested 1:1 ratio of class and self-study would mean 4400 hours to achieve an advanced level, like JLPT N1 or TOPIK level VI.
+Adding a suggested 1:1 ratio of class time to self-study would require 4400 hours to achieve an advanced level, such as JLPT N1 or TOPIK level VI.

-Which one to learn between Japanese and Korean?
+Which one should you learn between Japanese and Korean?

-Which language to learn of these two becomes hard to answer.
+It becomes difficult to answer which language to learn of these two.
 Both have pros and cons and require a good time investment and long-term dedication.

 If you are on the fence, you would want to know the advantages and disadvantages of learning these two tongues.
-Also, the edge you get in according to your requirements and pursuits.
+Also, the edge you get in accordance with your requirements and pursuits.

 At this juncture, ask yourself what factors motivate you to learn either.